Nagpur: Administration

 Nagpur was the capital of Central Provinces and Berar for 100 years.
 After the State Reorganisation in 1956, Nagpur and Vidarbha region become part of the new Maharashtra State.
 With this Nagpur lost the capital status and hence a pact was signed between leaders, the Nagpur Pact.
 According to the pact, one session of state legislature and the state legislative council takes place in Vidhan Bhavan, Nagpur.
 Usually the winter session takes place in the city exception being in 1966, 1971 and 2018 when the monsoon session took place in the city.
 Nagpur has a district court and its own bench of the Bombay High Court which was established on 9 January 1936.
 The city consists of six Vidhan Sabha constituencies namely Nagpur West, Nagpur South, Nagpur South West, Nagpur East, Nagpur North and Nagpur Central.
 These constituencies are part of the Nagpur Lok Sabha constituency.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Nagpur Municipal Corporation reported total revenue receipts of ₹2,551 crore (US$307 million) and total expenditure of ₹2,267 crore (US$273 million) in 2022–23.
+Tax revenue accounted for about 9.0% of the total revenue, while the corporation received ₹1,677 crore in grants during the financial year.